 - Creator Backlash: Harlan Ellison was so annoyed by the changes to his script that he tried to take his name off it.

-- Creator's Favorite Episode: Gene Roddenberry named this as one of his ten favourite episodes, William Shatner named it as his second favouritenote and Leonard Nimoy named it as one his top five.
+- Creator's Favorite Episode: Gene Roddenberry named this as one of his ten favourite episodes, William Shatner named it as his second favouritenote and Leonard Nimoy named it as one of his top five.
+Grace Lee Whitney named it as one of her favourites.
 Yeah, this episode's pretty damn good.

 - Edited for Syndication: Rodent's death is deleted in some rebroadcasts, but is intact in home video editions.
 When McCoy meets Rodent holding the milk bottle, the scene ends with McCoy collapsing, then cuts to McCoy meeting Keeler in the Mission.
 In the complete scene, after McCoy collapses, Rodent picks McCoy's pocket and takes his hand phaser (which he took from the transporter chief) and accidentally sets it on overload, killing himself.